Nimo

 Alloying and impurities disrupt the lattice and change properties.

-Absence of discrete molecules in a diagram supports identification as a giant structure.
+Absence of discrete molecules in a diagram indicates a giant structure.

-Transition metals often show stronger metallic bonding due to additional delocalised electrons.
+Transition metals often exhibit stronger metallic bonding due to additional delocalised electrons.

 Visual electron clouds or free-electron symbols are key diagrammatic indicators.